 Orchestration refers to automated configuration, coordination, and management of computer systems and software.

 It should manage and monitor resources.
 In my opinion, it should also take care of scalability, control of networking, and security.

 Microsoft has created its service orchestration called Azure Service Fabric, which can be deployed on-premise or in any cloud.

-You might be asking why Microsoft created Mesh if we already have Service Fabric?
+You might be asking, why did Microsoft create Mesh if we already have Service Fabric?
 The answer is easy: because Service Fabric has a high entry threshold.
 This means a developer and the team must have knowledge about this platform and what you can do there.

-At a time of writing this post, Mesh can only manage Docker container images.
-I am sure that in the future we will be able to write a native application and use the actor pattern stateful service on Mesh.
+At the time of writing this post, Mesh can only manage Docker container images.
+But, I am sure that in the future we will be able to write a native application and use the actor pattern stateful service on Mesh.